 What selling price do you need?

-To maintain your margin, you need to raise your selling price.
-First calculate how much your ingredients cost now, then calculate the new minimum selling price.
+To keep your margin intact, you need to raise your selling price.
+First calculate how much your ingredients cost now, then work out the new minimum selling price.

 Formula new selling price: